 The ComfortNet system permits access to additional system information, advanced setup features, and advanced diagnostic/troubleshooting features.
 These advanced features are organized into a menu structure.
-The menus are accessed and navigated as described in the following section.
+The menus are accessed and navigated by means of the CTK0 thermostat.
+For details, see the thermostat instruction sheet.